mattmunz/MShell/README.md

 # Design

-Initially just a collection of scripts and shell function, but intended to grow into a Java program, potentially having a daemon component and also potentially having a lightweight native front end.
+Started initially as just a collection of scripts and shell function, and now growing into a Java program, potentially having a daemon component and also potentially having a lightweight native front end.

 ## V1 Domain model

 Command group
-+ Name -- globally unique
++ Name -- _globally unique_

 Command
-+ Name -- globally unique
++ Name -- _globally unique_
 + execute(Arguments)
 + HelpContent

 CommandRegistry
 + Commands

-Interpreter
--- Takes a string of text and executes commands accordingly
+Interpreter -- _Takes a string of text and executes commands accordingly_

 CLI -- UI for interpreter